aggregat4/delicious-bookmarks/README.md

 }
 ```

+## Building

+Two build scripts  and included for building the binary locally (`build-local.sh`) or using a docker container for better reproducability (`build-with-docker.sh`).
+The latter is recommended for binaries that are deployed for hosting somewhere as they build against a stable docker image that has a more conservative glibc dependency version as a local build may have.

 ## Migrating from Pinboard

 The program can be started in a migration mode that will take a JSON export of a Pinboard account and import it into an empty database.
 The database must be initialised and one user account must have been created beforehand.